 8. Refresh Local Network Hardware

-Network hardware can get into slow/broken state after running for a long time.
+Network hardware can get into a slow/broken state after running for a long time.
 Restarting all modems & routers might be helpful to fix Steam disk write error.

 9. Update System & Drivers